Mungo is an erect, annual herb branching

-at the base, clothed with spreading brownish hairs.
+at the base, more or less clothed with spreading, brownish hairs.
 Leaves are

-long-petioled, compound, with three leaflets that are ovate and
+long-petioled, compound, with three leaflets which are ovate and

-entire, broad based with pointed tips, 8 tto 15 cm long, the
+entire, broad based with pointed tips, 8 to 15 centimeters long, the

-lateral ones inequilateral.
-The flowers are yellow, about 1 cm
+lateral ones being inequilateral.
+Flowers are yellow, about 1 centimeter

 long, arranged near the end of the short stalks.
-THe pods are
+Pods are

 and protein (>21%); fair source of calcium, iron, vitamins A and